k-szczeciak/notes/_Projekte_/MarCator/MarCator_Versions.md

 V0.23:
+- Menue LED-t and Scale - Lock with DKU1
 - autooff timing corrected
 - autooff switched off when cable connected
 - ANT - Seiarl no and Art No in BCD format corrected